watercooler-labs/toggl-cli/README.md

 The API token is stored securely in your Operating System's keychain using the [keyring](https://crates.io/crates/keyring) crate.

+> **Note**: On some linux environments the `keyring` store is not persistent
+> across reboots.
+We recommend exporting the api token as `TOGGL_API_TOKEN`
+> in your shell profile.
+The CLI will use this environment variable if it is
+> set.
+You don't need to run the `auth` command if you have the environment
+> variable set.

 ### Commands

 Run the `help` command to see a list of available commands.